j2l/code-cookbook/assets/content/cookbook/JavaScript/adding-element-to-dom.md

 ## Running the example

-Open the index.html in your favorite browser.
+Open the index.html in your favorite browser, or install http-server (`npm i http-server`) and run it: `http-server -o ./bin`.

 It should display the text "DOM ready".
 Using the browser devtools (F12) you can inspect the DOM which shows the text is created inside a paragraph `<p>` element.